Our Donor Journeys and Why They Matter

-At the 2019 National Summit on Family Philanthropy, and throughout the Donor Journeys Initiative, we invite family donors of all generations to explore their own journeys, and to share and learn with other donors whose giving has improved because of where they’ve been and what they’ve learned.
+At the 2019 National Summit on Family Philanthropy, and throughout the Donor Journeys Initiative, we invited family donors of all generations to explore their own journeys, and to share and learn with other donors whose giving has improved because of where they’ve been and what they’ve learned.

-Our Donor Journeys and Why They Matter marked the kick-off of a two-year Donor Journeys Initiative led by the Johnson Center’s Frey Foundation Chair for Family Philanthropy, Dr. Michael Moody.
+Our Donor Journeys and Why They Matter marked the kick-off of the Donor Journeys Initiative led by the Johnson Center’s Frey Foundation Chair for Family Philanthropy, Dr. Michael Moody.
 To learn more about this initiative and how you can support it, click here.